 - ShowKeyValues (default = true) — if true, Value Area High, Value Area Low, and Point of Control are displayed on the left of the market profile.

-- KeyValuesColor (default = clrWhite) — color for Value Area High, Value Area Low, and Point of Control printout.
+- KeyValuesColor (default = clrWhite) — the color for Value Area High, Value Area Low, and Point of Control printout.

-- KeyValuesSize (default = 8) — font size for Value Area High, Value Area Low, and Point of Control printout.
+- KeyValuesSize (default = 8) — the font size for Value Area High, Value Area Low, and Point of Control printout.

 - ShowSinglePrint (default = No) — can be set to Leftside or Rightside and will mark the single print profile — a part of the profile, which is only one TPO wide.

-- SinglePrintColor (default = clrGold) — color for single print marking if ShowSinglePrint isn't set to No.
+- SinglePrintColor (default = clrGold) — the color for single print marking if ShowSinglePrint isn't set to No.

-- ProminentMedianColor (default = clrYellow) — color for the prominent median (PPOC) if ProminentMedianPercentage is set to 100 or less.
+- ProminentMedianColor (default = clrYellow) — the color for the prominent median (PPOC) if ProminentMedianPercentage is set to 100 or less.